OUR COMMITMENT TO RESPONSIBILITY & SUSTAINABILITY

 FROM OUR CEO

 We have a rich heritage of commitment to people and have long regarded ourselves as a friend of the environment.
 Over 100 years ago, we began using recycled materials in our cartons.
-We were the first U.S. manufacturer to remove phosphates from laundry detergent.
-We were the first and only corporate sponsor of the inaugural Earth Day in 1970.
-Today, 100% of our direct operations’ global electricity needs are offset with renewable sources.
-We are reducing our environmental footprint by increasing renewable energy usage at our facilities, reducing water usage and greenhouse gas (GHG) emissions, reducing solid waste to landfills, developing environmentally responsible packaging and improving our suppliers’ environmental practices.
+We were the first U.S. manufacturer to remove phosphates from laundry detergent, and one of the first corporate sponsors of the inaugural Earth Day in 1970.

-We take great pride in fostering an enduring culture of “doing well by doing good.”
-By focusing on making meaningful contributions to society each of us can create a stronger, more resilient company while contributing to a better world.
-In 2021, we matched, dollar for dollar, donations our employees made to the Church & Dwight Employee Giving Fund (EGF), an employee-run giving program that primarily supports charitable organizations where our employees work and live.
-Recently, given the scale of the humanitarian crisis in and around Ukraine, the EGF expanded its reach to collect funds from employees globally for the International Red Cross, with Church & Dwight matching employee contributions.
-The EGF contributed $1.2 million to 225 deserving organizations in a variety of areas in 2021, and it has contributed over $15 million to charitable organizations in the U.S. to date.
-In addition, six organizations in the DEI and Environmental Sustainability space were chosen in 2021 by the Church & Dwight Philanthropic Foundation (the “Foundation”) to receive grants totaling $1 million in the aggregate.
-Established in 2020, the Foundation is administered by C&D employees and focused on helping to create equitable and inclusive opportunities and advancing environmental preservation.
+We take great pride in fostering an enduring culture of doing well by doing good.
+We matched, dollar for dollar, donations our employees made to the Church & Dwight Employee Giving Fund (EGF), an employee-run giving program that primarily supports charitable organizations where our employees work and live.
+In 2025, the EGF supported our communities by providing approximately $1.3 million to 224 community organizations through annual grants, disaster relief, and other monetary support.
+Additionally, the Church & Dwight Philanthropic Foundation (the “Foundation”) granted $1.1 million in aggregate to 10 organizations.
+Established in 2020, the Foundation is administered by our employees and focuses on creating educational and employment opportunities and advancing environmental preservation.

-Please read this Report to see the progress we have made over the past year to make Church & Dwight a better company.
+Please read this Report to see the progress we have made over the past year to make Church & Dwight an even better company.

 President and Chief Executive Officer